 The Department’s International Technical Assistance Program (ITAP) provides natural and cultural resource management technical assistance and training to partners worldwide.

-In celebration, we are hosting a yearlong series of presentations around the country showcasing twenty years of international partnership and the results of our work.
+In celebration of twenty years of international partnership, ITAP is hosting a yearlong series of presentations showcasing the results of our work.

 Future presentations include: